Building on a subsidized future

 The Vibe Portfolio

-I'm a bit of a similar place with vibe coding.
+I'm in a similar place with vibe coding.
 I don't really know where it's going, and I'm seeing a lot of threats — a lot of trends and signals that make me very uncomfortable.
 Many of my former colleagues in the design world are having full on existential crises.
 Engineers I know are either embracing fully or going full head-in-sand.
-I'm not sure where I'm landing yet, but I am sensing that we're living with heavily subsidies time right now and I'm trying to maximize what I can learn and explore within that.
+I'm not sure where I'm landing yet, but I am sensing that we're living with heavily subsidized time right now and I'm trying to maximize what I can learn and explore within that.

 So, let me share a bit of what I've been fiddling with.